AjayAJ26/MS-Excel/README.md

 # MS-Excel
-Hi there! lets's start learning and upgrading in Microsoft Excel
+Hi there! lets's start learning and upgrading Data industry with Microsoft Excel